sensu/sensu-docs/content/sensu-go/5.16/reference/agent.md

 For example, if you configure a `SENSU_TEST_VAR` variable in your sensu-agent file, it will be available to use in your check configurations as `$SENSU_TEST_VAR`.

-The environment variables you provide in your sensu-agent file are also available for plugin processes.

 [1]: ../../installation/install-sensu#install-sensu-agents
 [2]: ../backend